openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

-The modifier ``private`` indicates that a class member or a constructor is accessible (see :ref:`Accessible`) within its declaring class, i.e., a private member or constructor *m* declared in a class *C* can be accessed only within the class body of *C*:
+The modifier ``private`` indicates that a class member or a constructor is accessible (see :ref:`Accessible`) within its declaring class, i.e., a private member or constructor *m* declared in some class *C* can be accessed only within the class body of *C*:

 .. code-block:: typescript